-According to comScore, voice search will comprise 50% of all Internet searches within the next two years.
-Currently, 2 of 5 adults use voice search at least once per day.
+According to eMarketer, 40% of all Internet users in the U.S. use voice search at least once per day.

 - Check your NAP (name, address, phone) information to make sure it is consistent across every listing you have on the Internet — your website, blog, social media profiles, directories like Avvo, etc.